 Click New field to add new fields.

-When creating fields for objects that represent database tables (such as on-line forms, page types or custom tables), choose the Field type:
+When creating fields for objects that represent database tables (such as page types or custom tables), choose the Field type:

 - Standard field – allows you to select a form control, which users can see in the resulting form and save values into the corresponding database column.